owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ### External identity management system is read only and provides an interface to query users (e.g. Coporate Active Directy)

-IdP ends sub & iss and mail or username claims, Identity Management System provides Interfaces (e.g.
+IdP sends sub & iss and mail or username claims, Identity Management System provides APIs (e.g.
-LDAP) to lookup additional user information.
-All services use the CS3 API to look up the account for the given email or username, where CS3 provides backends for LDAP, SCIM, REST ...
+LDAP, SCIM, REST ...) to lookup additional user information.
+All services use the CS3 API to look up the account for the given email or username, where CS3 then uses a backend that relies on the APIs provided by the IdM```

 * Good, because we can rely on the external identity management
-* Bad, because the Identity managment needs to provide a stable, persistent, non-reussignable user identifier to identify the account, e.g. owncloudUUID or ms-DS-ConsistencyGuid
+* Bad, because the identity managment needs to provide a stable, persistent, non-reassignable user identifier for an account, e.g. `owncloudUUID` or `ms-DS-ConsistencyGuid`
 * Bad, because we need to implment tools that can change the account id when it did change anyway
-* Bad, because we will hammer the identity management system with lookup requests (can mostly be mitigated with caching)
+* Bad, because without caching we will hammer the identity management system with lookup requests

-### IdP is read only and does not provide an API to query users
+### External identity management system is read only and does NOT provide an API to query users

 Idp sends sub & iss and mail or username claims.
 We need to provision an internal account mapping to look up user properties by account id.